 Survey of musical styles and forms of the Middle Ages, Renaissance, Baroque, Classical, Romantic, and Contemporary periods.
 A brief study of early American church, folk, and popular music, as well as an introduction to world music will also be introduced.
 Analytical listening.

-INQ 101 - Monuments of Music For music majors or by permission of Instructor.
+Prerequisites: INQ 101 - Monuments of Music For music majors or by permission of Instructor.
+Semester Offered: Offered spring semester.
+Core Tags: GL-1

 MUS 171: Ear Training I